DavidAce/h5pp/README.md

 ```

 # To-do

+* For version 2.0.0
+   * Single header
+   * Compiled-library mode

 In no particular order

-* Expand documentation.
-Perhaps a doxygen/sphinx webpage
+* Continue adding documentation
-* Expand testing for more edge-cases in
+* Expand testing using catch2 for more edge-cases in
     * filesystem permissions
     * user-defined types
     * tables
 * Expose more of the C-API:
     * Support for packed user-defined types.
 Read more: [H5TPack](https://support.hdfgroup.org/HDF5/doc/RM/RM_H5T.html#Datatype-Pack)
-    * True support for parallel read/write with MPI
+    * More support for parallel read/write with MPI
-* Support row-major <-> col-major transformation for types other than Eigen3 matrices and tensors.
-For instance,
-  when raw pointers are passed together with dimension initializer list {x,y,z..}.
-(Although, this can be done by wrapping
-  the data in an Eigen Map object).